tRPC

 With regular APIs, you can call your endpoints using any HTTP client such as curl, Postman, fetch or straight from your browser.
 With tRPC, it's a bit different.
 If you want to call your procedures without the tRPC client, there are two recommended ways to do it:

-If you want to expose a single procedure externally, you're looking for server side calls.
+If you want to expose a single procedure externally, you can use Next.js's Route handlers with tRPC server side calls.
 That would allow you to create a normal Next.js API endpoint, but reuse the resolver part of your tRPC procedure.

 const postByIdHandler = async (req: NextApiRequest, res: NextApiResponse) => {